Traversio

 • Traversio appends ssh-rsa to the preferred server-host-key list for key exchange

-• RSA public-key authentication can retry with ssh-rsa after the server declines the RSA-SHA2 attempt and still offers publickey
+• built-in RSA private-key authentication can retry with ssh-rsa after the server declines the RSA-SHA2 attempt and still offers publickey

-The RSA path still starts with rsa-sha2-512 and rsa-sha2-256.
+The built-in RSA private-key path still starts with rsa-sha2-512 and rsa-sha2-256.
+When .disabled is in effect, Traversio removes ssh-rsa from callback-backed and agent-backed candidate lists before selecting the public-key signature algorithm.
 Use .sshRSA only for older endpoints which still require the SHA-1 RSA signature path.

 SSHConnectionProxy